Multi-crew GCs

 Every store ships with the full feature set.
 No tiered plans, no paywalls on the reporting, no extra charges for extra seats.

 Your URL, your logo, your color theme.
-Feels like yours, not ours.
+Employees log in and it feels like your site, not ours.

-Give every tech a $200 annual allotment.
-They spend it, you don’t touch it.
+Load every employee with an annual or quarterly gear credit.
+They spend it, you don’t touch the admin.

-Quarterly reports on who ordered, what sold, and which sizes to stock more of.
+Quarterly dashboards on who ordered, what sold, and which sizes to rotate in.
+Exportable for finance.

 Straightforward pricing.
 You pay per item at contracted rates, we handle everything else.
 No monthly platform fee.
 No hidden charges.
 No per-seat cost.